550 Madison Avenue: Planning and design

-Around 1977, a committee of three AT&T officials and three officials from Smith's offices mailed questionnaires to twenty-five architects or design firms which the executives deemed "highly qualified".
+Around 1975 or 1977, a committee of three AT&T officials and three officials from Smith's offices mailed questionnaires to twenty-five architects or design firms which the executives deemed "highly qualified".
 Thirteen of the recipients responded.
-Conversely, Johnson/Burgee recalled that they set aside the questionnaire until AT&T called them two weeks afterward.
+Johnson and Burgee recalled that they set aside the questionnaire until AT&T called them two weeks afterward; according to Burgee, they initially thought the questionnaire was for a completely different structure that they had previously designed in Chicago.
 Smith visited eight candidates and picked three finalists: Johnson/Burgee, Roche-Dinkeloo, and Hellmuth, Obata & Kassabaum.
-The three finalists were to give presentations to the committee and high ranking officials.
-Johnson recalled that he did not have an elaborate presentation, but instead brought photographs of his past work and came with Burgee.
-According to AT&T officials, "there was no close second" candidate; Smith subsequently recalled that Johnson/Burgee were open to different design ideas.
+The three finalists were to give presentations to the committee and high-ranking officials.
+Johnson and Burgee did not prepare an elaborate presentation, instead presenting photographs of their past work.
+The partners brought along one picture each of the Seagram Building and Pennzoil Place, relying mainly on their expertise and wit to impress AT&T officials, who later recalled that "there was no close second" candidate.
+Smith subsequently stated that Johnson/Burgee had been open to different design ideas.

 On June 17, 1977, the day after the presentations, The New York Times reported that AT&T had hired Johnson/Burgee to design a 37-story headquarters on the site.
-Johnson was quoted as saying that he wanted the new headquarters to be a "landmark" representing the company.
-The Wall Street Journal reported shortly afterward that Johnson was conducting a "feasibility study" for the headquarters.
+Johnson said he wanted the new headquarters to be a "landmark" representing the company.
+The Wall Street Journal reported shortly afterward that Johnson was conducting a feasibility study for the headquarters.
 AT&T mandated that Johnson/Burgee select an associate architect as per the provisions of the Equal Employment Opportunity Act of 1972.
-Harry Simmons Jr., head of a small African-American firm, was selected out of seven interviewees from a field of 28 candidates.
+Harry Simmons Jr., head of a small African American firm, was selected out of seven interviewees from a field of 28 candidates.
 Simmons's firm was tasked with designing twenty percent of the overall architectural detail.